-In 2009, prompted by her partner and now teamTBB athlete, Australian pro triathlete David Dellow, Xena decided to start competing in triathlons professionally so she moved to Australia and began training alongside Dellow at Mooloolaba on the Sunshine Coast.
+In 2009, prompted by her partner, Australian pro triathlete David Dellow, Xena decided to start competing in triathlons professionally so she moved to Australia and began training alongside Dellow at Mooloolaba on the Sunshine Coast.
 Despite having only recently turned pro, Xena gave it her all and took fourth place the 2009 Ironman 70.3 World Championships in Clearwater, Florida.
 A few months later in February 2010, she won her first major race, the Ironman 70.3 in Geelong, before finishing the year by winning the 2010 International Triathlon Union Long Distance Triathlon World Championships, and placing second at the 2010 Ironman World Championship.

 2011 was a spectacular year for Xena, and she won practically every race she entered, becoming the Ironman European Champion and the Ironman Australia Champion.
 In 2012 she became the International Triathlon Union Long Course World Champion, the Ironman Asia-Pacific Champion and the Ironman European Champion, and a hard-fought 2nd at the Ironman World Championships.
 2013 saw her take the Challenge Roth Championship and 70.3 Philippines.